 R2CITIES Site Valladolid

-A complete retrofitting based on façade improvements, ICTs and renewable energy systems will be implemented in the Cuatro de Marzo district, the demo site chosen for the R2CITIES project in Valladolid (Spain).
+A complete retrofit based on facade improvements, ICT and renewable energy systems is being implemented in the Cuatro de Marzo district, the demo site chosen for the R2CITIES project in Valladolid.

-The Cuatro de Marzo district has common problems directly related with heating losses, discomfort and very high energy consumption.
-The foreseen energy efficiency measures will be focused to reduce thermal consumption (insulation and shadings improvements and ICTs implementation), to reduce electrical consumption (occupancy sensor in common areas, more efficient lighting equipment and detailed billing), and also to reduce CO2 emissions by means of renewable energy systems as solar PV and solar thermal.
+Before the intervention of the project, Cuatro de Marzo dealt with common problems such as heating loss, residents’ discomfort and very high energy consumption.
+As a result, energy-efficient measures within R2CITIES aimed at reducing thermal consumption through insulation, shade improvements and ICT implementation, and electrical consumption through the installation of occupancy sensors in common areas, more efficient lighting equipment and the provision of detailed billing.
+Another objective was to reduce CO2 emissions by means of renewable energy systems such as photovoltaics and thermal collectors.

 Overall, the gross floor area of 21 000 m² has been refurbished in the demo site in Valladolid.
 The annual final energy saving is 1 816 MWh and the total CO2 emission savings amount to 575 tonnes of CO2 per year.
 The total investment cost for all interventions is EUR 2 068 274.

 *Information regarding the technical and financial performance will be available at a later stage.

 Energy efficiency in buildings

 - Building services (HVAC and lighting)